sc-forks/solidity-coverage/docs/faq.md

 after_script:
   - npm run coverage && cat coverage/lcov.info | coveralls
 ```
-**NB:** It's probably best practice to run coverage in CI as an `after_script` or in a [parallel build](https://github.com/OpenZeppelin/zeppelin-solidity/blob/master/.travis.yml) rather than assume its equivalence to `truffle test`.
-Solidity-coverage's `testrpc` uses gasLimits far above the current blocklimit and rewrites your contracts in ways that might affect their behavior.
+**NB:** It's best practice to run coverage in a [parallel CI build](https://github.com/OpenZeppelin/zeppelin-solidity/blob/master/.travis.yml) rather than assume its equivalence to `truffle test`.
+Coverage's `testrpc-sc` uses gasLimits far above the current blocklimit and rewrites your contracts in ways that might affect their behavior.
 It's also less robust than Truffle and may fail more frequently.

 **Step 4: Toggle the project on at Travis and Coveralls and push.**